Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: The metallicities and mass-metallicity relation

 We perform the same linear regression on the field and cluster stacks in our sample.
 In Fig. \ref{fig:mzr}, we show the MZR measured for field and cluster galaxies using \citetalias{Chakraborty_24} calibration, and in Fig. \ref{fig:d_oh} we show the difference between field and cluster MZRs in comparison with literature studies.
-We find that galaxies at $5<z<7$ in overdense environments exhibit a steeper MZR slope than coeval field galaxies, and cluster galaxies are more metal-rich than field galaxies especially at high mass end by $\sim0.2-0.3$ dex, indicating enhanced metal-enrichment processes in overdense environment.
+We find that galaxies at $5<z<7$ in overdense environments exhibit a steeper MZR slope than coeval field galaxies, and cluster galaxies are more metal-rich than field galaxies, especially at the high-mass end by $\sim0.2-0.3$ dex, indicating enhanced metal-enrichment processes in overdense environments.
 As a comparison, we also measure the MZR using \citetalias{Sanders_24} calibration, and the results are listed in Table \ref{tab:mzr_info}.
 The \citetalias{Sanders_24} calibration gives a shallower slope than that using \citetalias{Chakraborty_24} calibration.
-Thus we caution that the choice of calibration can affect the observed MZR slope.
-Despite the systematic difference in different calibrations, the steeper MZR slope of cluster galaxies than field galaxies is robust.
+Thus, we caution that the choice of calibration can affect the observed MZR slope.
+Despite the systematic difference in different calibrations, the steeper MZR slope of cluster galaxies than field galaxies is confirmed regardless of calibrations.
+However, we note that, given the typical uncertainties of $\gtrsim0.1$ dex in metallicity measurements, the observed metal enhancement in overdensities is mild and remains compatible within the measurement errors.